Certifiable Alignment of GNSS and Local Frames via Lagrangian Duality: Experiments

 The results, summarized in TABLE \ref{tab:real_result}, include mean absolute errors (MAE), standard deviation of the errors (STD), and maximum errors (MAX).
 To analyze the effect of sampling frequency, we also downsampled the measurements by a factor of 10 and remarked the tests as Berlin1-10 and Berlin2-10.
-To demonstrated the influence of satellite visibility, we conducted both \emph{GNSS-healthy} and \emph{GNSS-degradation} tests.
+To demonstrate the influence of satellite visibility, we conducted both \emph{GNSS-healthy} and \emph{GNSS-degradation} tests.
 In the GNSS-healthy test, we use four satellites per epoch.
 In the GNSS-degradation test, we restricted the average number of visible satellites to 2 to evaluate the robustness of different alignment methods under limited GNSS conditions.
 The traditional VOBA method is feasible when sufficient ($\ge4$) satellites are employed but fails when fewer than four satellites are visible.
 Compared to VOBA, the GVINS-based method remains feasible under degraded GNSS conditions but exhibits strong sensitivity to the quality of the initial estimate, especially for degraded cases.
-Interestingly, downsampling has not influenced the accuracy of VOBA but sometimes affects GVINS.
+Notably, when the GVINS-based local solver is initialized with the ground truth, the resulting alignment error converges to the same magnitude as our SDP-based method (with a negligible difference of $10^{-4}\degree$).
+This observation suggests that the performance gap between the two methods is not due to local refinement capabilities, but rather the local solver's inability to identify the global optimum under poor initialization.
+Moreover, downsampling has not influenced the accuracy of VOBA but sometimes affects GVINS.
 For example, GVINS becomes trapped in local optima in the Berlin2 test but not in the Berlin2-10 test.
 In comparison, our SDP alignment method remains robust under low satellite visibility and can provide optimality guarantees after estimation.
+These results suggest that successful alignment in GNSS-degraded environments, such as under bridges, is primarily governed by the geometric observability and the vehicle's motion-induced change in line-of-sight vectors rather than simply increasing the observation amount or satellite count.
+Even in the Berlin1-10 and Berlin2-10 tests with sparse 2-satellite constellations, the SDP method consistently identifies the global optimum by accumulating geometric information along the trajectory, proving that a robust global solver is more critical for reliable initialization than high-density temporal measurements.
+This globally optimal coarse estimate ensures that the initial state resides within the convergence basin of subsequent local filters or sliding-window frameworks, providing a reliable ``cold-start'' capability without requiring any prior information.